 Deploying the OCR Module

-If you want your users to be able to take advantage of certain Revu features that utilize text detection such as OCR, AutoMark, Sets, and Batch Link, then you will need to deploy the OCR MSI file.
+If you want your users to be able to take advantage of certain Revu features that utilize text detection such as OCR, AutoMark, Sets, and Batch Link, then you’ll need to deploy the OCR MSI file.

 The Revu MSI and OCR MSI can be deployed in any order.
 One is not dependent on the other.
-When updating Revu to a new minor point release, you will not need to re-deploy the OCR module if it was previously deployed in your initial installment.
-In this situation, you will only need to deploy the Revu MSI.
+When updating Revu to a new minor point release (e.g. updating from 21.0.20 to 21.0.30), you won’t need to re-deploy an installed OCR module.
+In this situation, you’ll only need to deploy the Revu MSI.

 The OCR package has no special parameters beyond standard msiexec options.
 Here is an example of a silent install of the 64 bit OCR MSI: